jaspector

 PMCA states requests made before 3:00 PM are generally targeted for the next business day; later requests are generally scheduled 2 business days out

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Borough of Chambersburg Land Use and Community Development; building permits handled by Pennsylvania Municipal Code Alliance before applying.
+Source: Borough of Chambersburg Land Use and Community Development; building permits handled by Pennsylvania Municipal Code Alliance ↗

 UCC regulated work such as construction, enlargement, structural alteration, demolition, occupancy change, and regulated systems work requires a permit

-Typical processing time is No borough specific timeline was posted; Pennsylvania UCC default review periods generally apply.
+Building permit processing times in Chambersburg Borough, PA typically run No borough specific timeline was posted; Pennsylvania UCC default review periods generally apply.
+Timelines can vary based on project complexity and current department workload.